aceade/hoi4-irish-names/README.md

 ## About / Faoi

-I play HOI 4 a lot as Ireland (because I _am_ Irish).
+I play Hearts of Iron 4 a lot as Ireland (because I _am_ Irish).
 The game uses English names for divisions, and I decided to change this.
 There is also one ship name that repeatedly bugs me: "LE Maev".
 It should either be "LE Maeve" or "LE Maebh"!

 ----